Weil's Black Partners

 Latest News

-Three hold Firm leadership positions: Chantale Fiebig is Co-Managing Partner of our Washington, D.C. office and Adé Heyliger and Adam Banks are Co-Chairs of our global Diversity Committee.
+- Chantale Fiebig is Co-Managing Partner of our Washington, D.C. office and is a member of our Global Leadership and Strategy and Management Committees

 Ade Heyliger

-“As Diversity Committee Co-Chair and one of Weil’s proud Black partners, I am gratified that our Firm stands out for nurturing a culture of equity and inclusion.
+“As Diversity Committee Chair and one of Weil’s proud Black partners, I am gratified that our Firm stands out for nurturing a culture of equity and inclusion.
 We work closely with our colleagues every day to strengthen an environment where all feel comfortable and encouraged to excel.

 The success stories and insights highlighted on this site are just a few examples of what can result from shared values and ongoing collaboration, but we never lose focus on making further progress.
-I encourage you to learn more about Weil’s commitment to Diversity, Equity and Inclusion.
+I encourage you to learn more about Weil’s commitment to Diversity, Equity and Inclusion.”

 Latest News